How Many Students Make it to Graduation Day?

 You have to make it past freshman year in order to graduate.
 With only 57.0% of students staying on to become sophomores, Alabama State University has among the worst freshman retention rates in the country.

-If this demographic does not represent you, then you might want to ask Alabama State University about graduation rates for other more appropriate groups of students.
+If you are not a "First-Time / Full-Time Undergraduate Degree Seeker" then you will want to ask Alabama State University about graduation rates for other more appropriate groups of students.

-Only 7.5% of students graduate from Alabama State University on time (two or four years depending on the degree) and only 26.3% graduate at all, ranking this school among the worst in the country in both categories.
+Only 7.5% of first-time / full-time students graduate from Alabama State University on time (two or four years depending on the degree) and only 26.3% graduate at all, ranking this school among the worst in the country in both categories.

 73.7% of students at Alabama State University failed to graduate within 150% of the expected time.
 The majority did so because they dropped out.